When you’re preparing for an interview, working out how you’ll describe yourself and your skills is key.

 Some words are best avoided in an interview, even if they seem positive.
 Some are overused and clichéd, while others may understate your abilities – and a hiring manager has probably heard them a thousand times before.

-Here’s a look at the words to avoid and why – and what you should say instead.
+Here’s a look at which words to avoid – and what you should say instead.

 Avoid these overused words

 Some words have been used so often during interviews they can irritate the interview panel, Lambart says.
 Examples of these words are:

 This term is no longer a selling point, Lambart says.
 “Most employers these days are looking for employees who have a balance between professional and personal life and can manage their time effectively.”
 If you want to show that you’re willing to put in extra time or effort, describe the ways that you are hardworking or focused on getting great results or outcomes.

 Often we describe our “perfectionist tendencies” as a way of turning a weakness into a positive, but hirers have heard this term countless times.
 It can also suggest that you might spend too long on tasks, when being efficient is important.